magarena/magarena/release/README.txt

 tiagoruback
 woggle

-enhance MTCS to use multiple cores with tree parallelization
+- MTCS able to use use all CPU cores for processing simulations

+- introduce concept of player profiles for both human and AI players

+- preconstructed, custom, or random decks can be selected when starting a new duel

-Cards in DeckViewScreen can be filtered by Creatures, Lands and Other Spells.
+- cards in Deck View can be filtered by Creatures, Lands and Other Spells.

-can now view the "game.log" from within Magarena using new menu option available from main game screen.
+- "game.log" can be view from within Magarena using new menu option available from main game screen
-Game log file viewer can display log with or without AI diagnostics.

-Show scroll bar in GameViewer if required.

-replaced DuelDialog with new DuelPlayersScreen which improves managment of player profiles (both human and AI). can now choose preconstructed (prebuilt) and custom decks as well as random when starting a new duel.
-This setting will be restored

 - added the following to the card script:
   * activation restriction: {YourUpkeep} - activate only during your upkeep